Adaptive Instance Distillation for Object Detection in Autonomous Driving: Introduction

 \section{Introduction}

-Knowledge Distillation(KD) \cite{hinton2015distilling, krizhevsky2009learning} has been introduced to derive a high-performance and lightweight student model by mimicking the knowledge from a large, powerful, and computationally intensive teacher model.
-Many KD methods have been explored in the past few years and have achieved promising results in classification problems.
-However, only a limited number of studies have attempted to apply KD to the more challenging object detection task.
-In object detection, most KD methods investigate what types of knowledge should be mimicked, like feature maps \cite{DBLP:journals/corr/abs-1906-03609}, head soft prediction \cite{DBLP:journals/corr/abs-2102-12252}, attention-based feature map \cite{zhang2021improve} or relation between instance \cite{DBLP:journals/corr/abs-2103-02340}.
-Most studies treat all instances equally when transferring the location and category knowledge from the teacher to the student.
+Knowledge Distillation (KD) \cite{hinton2015distilling, krizhevsky2009learning} has been introduced to derive a high-performance and lightweight student model by mimicking the knowledge from a large, powerful, and computationally intensive teacher model.
+Many KD methods have been explored so far and have achieved promising results in classification problems.
+However, only a limited number of studies have applied KD to the more challenging object detection task.
+Most KD in object detection methods investigate what types of knowledge should be mimicked, e.g., feature maps \cite{DBLP:journals/corr/abs-1906-03609}, head soft prediction \cite{DBLP:journals/corr/abs-2102-12252}, attention-based feature map \cite{zhang2021improve} or relation between instances \cite{DBLP:journals/corr/abs-2103-02340}.
+They usually treat all instances equally when transferring the location and category knowledge from the teacher to the student.
 However, teachers do not learn the instances equally well.
-We argue that the distillation strategy should adaptively change based on different instances.
-Knowledge distillation should not only focus on what kind of knowledge to imitate, but also which instances are more valuable.
-Specifically, knowledge from instances that the teacher can accurately predict should be recognized and transferred to the student, and the student should avoid paying too much attention to the relatively ``unsure" instances' knowledge from the teacher.
+We argue that the distillation process should adaptively change focus based on different instances.
+In other words, knowledge distillation should not only pay attention to what kind of knowledge to imitate, but also to which instances are more valuable.
+Specifically, knowledge from instances that the teacher can accurately predict should be recognized and transferred to the student, and the student should avoid paying too much attention to the ``unsure" instances from the teacher's perspective.

-Instance reweighting in object detection \cite{FL, li2018gradient, cao2019prime} has been used to improve models' performance by giving larger weights to important instances.
-However, the hard mining methods that were previously effective in object detection have shown to be not suitable for knowledge distillation \cite{zhang2020primeaware}.
+Instance reweighting has been used to improve models' performance in object detection by assigning larger weights to important instances \cite{FL, li2018gradient, cao2019prime}.
+However, Zhang \etal~\cite{zhang2020primeaware} have shown that the hard mining methods for object detection are not suitable for knowledge distillation.
 Zhang \etal~\cite{zhang2020primeaware} added an auxiliary task branch to the student model, and the variance of the features from that auxiliary branch, which they called data uncertainty, is utilized for distillation reweighting.